 Stainless steel also weathers the storm much better and since it'll most likely be sitting outside, go with stainless steel we say!

 Features or what heat capabilities don't matter if there's not enough cooking surface on grills.
 Don’t settle for a “just enough” grilling surface area, you want more than your fair share of cooking surface to accommodate any sized meal.
+When planning a good backyard kitchen, grilling area is a big consideration.
 It could range from 600 to almost 1000 square inches of space.
 The Napoleon Prestige Series has something in between at 760 sq.in.

 Determine the needed cooking surface depending on how many people you might be cooking for on a regular basis.
 You can find a grill with an independent cooking surface where you can cook multiple meals at once at different temperatures to cook everything perfectly.

-Where you intend to place the grill is important.
+Where you intend to place the grill, whether a gas grill or the best pellet grill, is important.
 This affects the size of the grill, and you need to be sure you'll be 100% safe.
 Having anything combustible or being in an open area will risk the wind blowing smoke into your house.

 What you like to cook will greatly impact the grill you choose as well.
 The bigger the total grilling space, the more variety of excellent foods you can cook.
 If you're a vegetarian or vegan and are looking at only vegetables, then you won’t need as high-powered a grill as a hardcore carnivore.
 Smaller ones are also necessary if you’re looking at small skewers and chicken wings.
 You don’t want to lose half of your dinner to the grill.